-Thai Meetings Are Long – Whereas, in the west, many business meetings are short and get to the point, this almost never happens in Thailand.
+Thai Meetings Are Long – Whereas, in the west, many business meetings are short and get to the point, this almost never happens in a business meeting in Thailand.
 Meetings are long and, as Thais tend to be quite long-winded, what could be talked about in 15 minutes will take an hour or more.

 Thai Meetings Are Often in Thai – Even in companies where most of the staff speaks English, you’ll still find some meetings are held in Thai, even if there are several Thai non-speakers.
 I’ve never understood what Thais expect you to get out of a meeting where you haven’t the foggiest idea what’s going on.

 Seven hours every day.
 For two days.
-At lunchtime of the first day, I feigned an incredibly bad toothache and went home.
+At lunchtime of the first day, I have never been so happy to come down with an incredibly bad toothache, and was lucky to be able to go home.

-Thai Meetings Involve a Hierarchy – In most business meetings in Thailand, there is a hierarchy.
+Thai Meetings Involve a Hierarchy – In a business meeting in Thailand, there is a hierarchy.
 So, if Thais go to a client meeting with a member of staff who is at a higher level than them, even if they have knowledge the higher level staff doesn’t, often they won’t contribute or put forward their ideas as this is thought to be disrespectful.

 Even with clients who might need the information, Thai staff won’t say anything.
 Instead, they’ll wait till they get back to the office and communicate the information to the higher-up, who will then inform the client.
 Talk about inefficient.